JTCyberTech/Cybersecurity-Home-Labs/Guided-Labs/Ethical Hacking/Rana Kahlil/Mastering Command Injection/Lab 3 - Blind OS Command Injection with Output Redirection.md

 3. Redirect output to file

-4. Check if file was create
+4. Check if file was created

 <h2></h2>